um-acs/acs_docs/docs/pegasus/env/5-sccc_quickstart.rst

 Tier 4 Premium (sccc-premium, sccc-bigmem-premium, sccc-gpu-premium)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Restricted to Sylvester Labs that have contributed to aquisition of the dedicated resources
+Reserved for Sylvester Labs that have purchased dedicated resources

 ::